 The College is committed to supporting research addressing the UN Sustainable Development Goals at all levels of its public engagement and sharing of research.

-The College has a close working relationship with Cambridge Zero, the University of Cambridge’s response to the climate crisis, with its Director Professor Emily Shuckburgh OBE also being a current Darwin Fellow.
 In 2021, Cambridge Zero, the Centre for Science and Policy, and Darwin College created the Cambridge Zero Darwin College David Mackay Research Associates, named in memory of Darwin College Smithson Research Fellow and author of Sustainable Energy: Without the Hot Air (2008), Sir David MacKay.
 Up to three postdoctoral researchers are appointed for one year to pursue research related to climate change.
 Three cohorts have so far been appointed.

 In 2023, Dr Angie Burnett (2021-22) was appointed one of the founding Programme Directors at the UK’s new Advanced Research and Invention Agency (ARIA), focusing on future food security.
 Dr James Smith (2021-22) organised a Planetary Health Series, hosting the final workshop at Darwin, also in 2023.